rootkovska/rootkovska.github.io/_posts/2015-02-09-my-new-git-based-blog.md

 (irrelevant whether through GitHub web interface or just using `git clone`/`pull` manually).
-This, combined with integrity protection discussed below, allows anybody to create mirrors offering this blog to different groups of people, without losing ability to prove its authenticity, which no longer needs to be implied by DNS record ownership.
+This, combined with integrity protection discussed below, allows anybody to create mirrors offering this blog to different groups of people, without losing the ability to prove its authenticity, which no longer needs to be implied by DNS record ownership.

 Somebody [suggested](https://twitter.com/_ta0/status/562632421305507840)
 recently that I should be distributing my blog as a bunch of text files over a Tor Hidden service.
 Of course I don't have time and enough incentive to do that myself.
-However, thanks to git-based nature of this blog, it is easy for somebody else to setup a script that would be regularly pull'ing my blog, verifying authenticity, and then e.g. publishing it as a Tor Hidden Service.
+However, thanks to the git-based nature of this blog, it is easy for somebody else to setup a script that would be regularly `pull`ing my blog, verifying authenticity, and then e.g. publishing it as a Tor Hidden Service.

-Or somebody might not like the blog is served over plaintext HTTP connections when accessible via the blog.invisiblethings.org DNS (which sadly is a [limitation](https://konklone.com/post/github-pages-now-sorta-supports-https-so-use-it) of GitHub pages) and might want to setup own server with proper SSL certificate to serve it.
+Or somebody might not like the fact that the blog is served over plaintext HTTP connections when accessible via the blog.invisiblethings.org DNS (which sadly is a [limitation](https://konklone.com/post/github-pages-now-sorta-supports-https-so-use-it) of GitHub pages) and might want to setup their own server with proper SSL certificate to serve it.
 Again, no problem, and there is no action required on my side!
 That's the beauty of maintaining this as an easily clone-able git repo.

 And, no, realistically, I don't think I am, or this blog is, that important or controversial, that the US or other government, or whoever, will likely want to